Image Source: Wikipedia

 Jules Renard

 Pierre-Jules Renard (pronounced [pjɛʁ ʒyl ʁənaʁ]; 22 February 1864 – 22 May 1910) was a French author and member of the Académie Goncourt, most famous for the works Poil de carotte (Carrot Top, 1894) and Les Histoires Naturelles (Nature Stories, 1896).
-Among his other works are Le Plaisir de rompre (The Pleasure of Breaking, 1898) and the posthumously published Huit Jours à la campagne (A Week in the Country, 1912).
+Among his other works are Le Plaisir de rompre (The Pleasure of Breaking, 1898) and the posthumously published Huit Jours à la campagne (Eight Days in the Country, 1912).

-Birth and Death Data: Born January 1, 1867 (Châlons-du-Maine), Died May 24, 1910 (Paris)
+Birth and Death Data: Born January 1, 1867 (Châlons-du-Maine (commune in Mayenne, France)), Died May 24, 1910 (Paris (capital city and largest city of France) )

 Date Range of DAHR Recordings: 1929 - 1939